 With Metsähallitus' angling permit for Eastern Lapland you can fish using a fly or a lure in the state-owned waters in Eastern Lapland.
 The permit area contains approximately 62 000 hectares of lake and pond waters and under 1 400 kilometres of river and stream waters.
-However, the angling permit does not grant the right to fish in private waters, Metsähallitus' other angling destinations (former recrational fishing destinations), joint permit areas, rental waters with full fishing rights or in specialty waters.

-One of the benefits of Metsähallitus' angling permit is that it covers the entire family and it allows you to troll using multiple rods (up to 8 rods).
 The angling permit for Eastern Lapland grants anglers the right to fish even in the state-owned rapids and running sections with migratory fish stocks that are not included in the national fisheries management fee.

+One of the benefits of Metsähallitus' angling permit is that it covers the entire family and it allows you to troll using eight rods.

-Metsähallitus' fishing licences may also be purchased by phone.
+Metsähallitus' fishing permits may also be purchased by phone.
 The service is open on

 weekdays from 9 AM to 4 PM.

 With the Eräluvat app, you can purchase angling permits easily and quickly.
 You can pay with a debit or credit card.
 Read the instructions for using the app.